tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 ##### Note:

 This document is still not very good.
-You will need to know that file-system-id refers to the number that you find on the EFS “file systems” page that starts with fs-.
-(Not the number that starts fsmt-.)
+You will need to know that `file-system-id` refers to the number that you find on the EFS “file systems” page that starts with `fs-`.
+(Not the number that starts `fsmt-`.)

-You will also need to know that the string that goes in aws-region is something such as “us-west-1”.
+You will also need to know that the string that goes in `aws-region` is something such as “us-west-1”.

-If you try the mount command and it hangs, check the security group that is applied to your EFS filesystem.
+If you try the `mount` command and it hangs, check the security group that is applied to your EFS filesystem.
 It defaults to broken, so you probably have to create a new group that allows incoming NFS (port 2049).

 #### 3. Configure and Populate an RDS database